Links on Android Authority may earn us a commission. Learn more.

 Here's how to open exe files on your Android phone

 You would be wrong if you thought exe files only work on Windows machines.
-If you own a current Android smartphone or tablet, you can run at least some of them.
+If you own an Android smartphone or tablet, you can run at least some of them.
 The bad news is that you cannot directly download and install an exe file on the Android OS.
-The good news is that you can get an exe file opener for Android, along with an exe run app, that can help you out.
+The good news is that you can get an exe file opener for Android, along with an exe run app.

 You may be asking why you would even want to run an exe file on Android.
 The biggest reason is for playing older Windows games that have not yet been ported over to the Android OS.
 Using an emulator can also solve that issue, and it might even be a more straightforward solution, but running exe files on Android might still be a worthy project to some.

 Many apps will open exe files on Android.
-Keep in mind that not all exe files will run on Android, even with these special apps.
-If you were thinking about running Doom Eternal, that’s not going to happen.
+Remember that not all exe files will run on Android, even with these special apps.
+If you were thinking about running Doom Eternal, that will not happen.
 However, if you want to run the 1993 Windows version of Doom, these exe file openers for Android could be the perfect solution.

 Editor’s note: Android doesn’t officially support exe files.
-You are likely to encounter roadblocks such as bugs, compatibility issues, and more.
+You will likely encounter roadblocks such as bugs, compatibility issues, and more.
 Do this at your own risk, and make sure you know what you’re doing before tinkering with your phone.

 Open with Inno Setup Extractor

 Inno Setup Extractor is perhaps the most straightforward exe file opener to use.
 After you download your desired exe on your Android phone, download and install Inno Setup Extractor from the Google Play Store, use a file browser to locate the exe file, and open that file with the app.
 Inno Setup Extractor will then extract the exe on your Android phone, and you can check out those files afterward.

 Run exe files on Android with a DOS BOX app